indraai/vedicthreefoldalgorithm.com/README.md

 5. #ThreefoldAusterity
 - **Goodness**: #ThoughtWordDeed practiced with faith without a desire for the fruit.
-- **Passion**: #ThoughtWordDeed performed for gaining respect, honor, reverence, and for the sake of show that yields an uncertain/temporary result.
+- **Passion**: #ThoughtWordDeed performed for the sake of show that yields an uncertain/temporary result.
 - **Ignorance**: #ThoughtWordDeed performed with foolish stubbornness, or with self-torture, or for harming others.

 6. #ThreefoldCharity